mhoban/rainbow_bridge/README.md

 #### BLAST settings

-For pipeline runs in which BLAST queries are performed, the `--blast` argument is required and you must identify the database(s) being used.
-This is done using the `--blast-db` option.
+For pipeline runs in which BLAST queries are performed, the `--blast` argument identifies the database(s) being used.
 See [below](#blast-settings-1) for details on how to do this and how to configure BLAST searches.

 ## General options
 <small>**`--project [project]`**</small>:    Project name, applied as a prefix to various output filenames. (default: project directory name)